 The Series 2013 C-2 Swap Agreement will terminate on January 1, 2018 (the final maturity date of the Series 2013 C-2 Bonds), unless terminated sooner in accordance with its terms.
-As calculated by the Authority's Financial Advisor, as of September 30, 2015, the Series 2013 C-2 Swap Agreement had a negative fair value (including accrued interest) to the Authority of approximately \$14,726,681.
+As calculated by the Authority's Financial Advisor, as of December 31, 2016, the Series 2013 C-2 Swap Agreement had a negative fair value (including accrued interest) to the Authority of approximately \$3,529,195.

-Series 2013 D Swap Agreement
+Series 2013 D-3 Swap Agreement

-In connection with its \$225,000,000 Turnpike Revenue Bonds, Series 2013 D (the "Series 2013 D Bonds"), the Authority reidentified a then-existing Interest Rate Swap Agreement with UBS AG in order to hedge the interest rate on those Bonds (the "Series 2013 D Swap Agreement") with Wells Fargo Bank, N.A. in the notional amount of \$225,000,000.
+In connection with its \$77,625,000 Turnpike Revenue Bonds, Series 2013 D-3 (the "Series 2013 D-3 Bonds"), the Authority re-identified a then-existing Interest Rate Swap Agreement with UBS AG in order to hedge the interest rate on those Bonds (the "Series 2013 D-3 Swap Agreement") with Wells Fargo Bank, N.A. in the notional amount of \$77,625,000.

-The method of determining the floating interest rate payable in any period by the Counterparty under the Series 2013 D Swap Agreement is meant to closely approximate the method of determining the floating interest rate payable in such period by the Authority for the Series 2013 D Bonds.
-However, there can be no assurance that the floating amounts received in any period by the Authority under the Series 2013 D Swap Agreement will be sufficient to pay the interest accruing on the Series 2013 D Bonds during such period.
+The method of determining the floating interest rate payable in any period by the Counterparty under the Series 2013 D-3 Swap Agreement is meant to closely approximate the method of determining the floating interest rate payable in such period by the Authority for the Series 2013 D-3 Bonds.
+However, there can be no assurance that the floating amounts received in any period by the Authority under the Series 2013 D-3 Swap Agreement will be sufficient to pay the interest accruing on the Series 2013 D-3 Bonds during such period.

-The Series 2013 D Swap Agreement will terminate on January 1, 2024 (the final maturity date of the Series 2013 D Bonds), unless terminated sooner in accordance with its terms.
-As calculated by the Authority's Financial Advisor, as of September 30, 2015, the Series 2013 D Swap Agreement had a negative fair value (including accrued interest) to the Authority of approximately \$36,747,811.
+The Series 2013 D-3 Swap Agreement will terminate on January 1, 2024 (the final maturity date of the Series 2013 D-3 Bonds), unless terminated sooner in accordance with its terms.
+As calculated by the Authority's Financial Advisor, as of December 31, 2016, the Series 2013 D-3 Swap Agreement had a negative fair value (including accrued interest) to the Authority of approximately \$9,910,660.

-Series 2013 E Swap Agreement
+Series 2013 E-3 Swap Agreement

-In connection with its \$150,000,000 Turnpike Revenue Bonds, Series 2013 E (the "Series 2013 E Bonds"), the Authority reidentified a then-existing Interest Rate Swap Agreement in order to hedge the interest rate on those Bonds (the "Series 2013 E Swap Agreement") with MSCS in the notional amount of \$150,000,000.
+In connection with its \$51,750,000 Turnpike Revenue Bonds, Series 2013 E-3 (the "Series 2013 E-3 Bonds"), the Authority re-identified a then-existing Interest Rate Swap Agreement in order to hedge the interest rate on those Bonds (the "Series 2013 E-3 Swap Agreement") with MSCS in the notional amount of \$51,750,000.
 In 2015, the agreement with MSCS was novated to Wells Fargo Bank, N.A.

-The method of determining the floating interest rate payable in any period by the Counterparty under the Series 2013 E Swap Agreement is meant to closely approximate the method of determining the floating interest rate payable in such period by the Authority for the Series 2013 E Bonds.
-However, there can be no assurance that the floating amounts received in any period by the Authority under the Series 2013 E Swap Agreement will be sufficient to pay the interest accruing on the Series 2013 E Bonds during such period.
+The method of determining the floating interest rate payable in any period by the Counterparty under the Series 2013 E-3 Swap Agreement is meant to closely approximate the method of determining the floating interest rate payable in such period by the Authority for the Series 2013 E-3 Bonds.
+However, there can be no assurance that the floating amounts received in any period by the Authority under the Series 2013 E-3 Swap Agreement will be sufficient to pay the interest accruing on the Series 2013 E-3 Bonds during such period.

-The Series 2013 E Swap Agreement will terminate on January 1, 2024 (the final maturity date of the Series 2013 E Bonds), unless terminated sooner in accordance with its terms.
-As calculated by the Authority's Financial Advisor, as of September 30, 2015, the Series 2013 E Swap Agreement had a negative fair value (including accrued interest) to the Authority of approximately \$23,532,720.
+The Series 2013 E-3 Swap Agreement will terminate on January 1, 2024 (the final maturity date of the Series 2013 E-3 Bonds), unless terminated sooner in accordance with its terms.
+As calculated by the Authority's Financial Advisor, as of December 31, 2016, the Series 2013 E-3 Swap Agreement had a negative fair value (including accrued interest) to the Authority of approximately \$6,591,651.

-Series 2014 Swap Agreements
+Series 2014 B-3 Swap Agreement

-In connection with its Series 2014 B Bonds, the Authority reidentified then-existing Interest Rate Swap Agreements in order to hedge the interest rate on those Bonds (collectively, the "Series 2014 Swap Agreements") with MSCS, guaranteed by Morgan Stanley, and Citibank, N.A.
-In 2015, the agreement with MSCS was novated to Wells Fargo Bank, N.A.
-The Series 2014 Swap Agreements are with the following Counterparties in the following notional amounts:
+In connection with the Series 2014 B-3 Bonds, the Authority re-identified a then-existing Interest Rate Swap Agreement in order to hedge the interest rate on those Bonds (the "Series 2014 B-3 Swap Agreement") with Citibank, N.A in the notional amount of \$50,000,000.